Skip to content

 • Keeping the parts aligned in rows makes them easier to access quickly and transport on the job.

-• Secondly, it enables you to add features like the tab shown, which leads to better accessibility.
+• Kiss cutting enables you to add features like the tab shown, which leads to better accessibility.

-Another factor is the kiss cut depth, which can make or break the product's functionality:
+For one thing, the cut’s depth can make or break the product's functionality:

-• A too-deep cut might cause the adhesive to seep into the kiss cut itself and "lock up" the delivery material or liner, rendering the product unusable for the customer.
+• A too-deep cut might cause the adhesive to seep into the kiss cut itself and "lock up" the delivery material or liner

-• If the kiss cut is too shallow, the parts may appear fine to the naked eye but are completely nonfunctional
+• If the kiss cut is too shallow, the parts may appear fine to the naked eye, but when you remove them, they are nonfunctional as they are still stuck together

 The tooling is very sensitive and requires close monitoring to ensure the exact cuts are made every time.

-Kiss cutting is a valuable tool enabling other projects to run more smoothly as you get further down the road.
+Kiss cutting is a valuable converting method that will enable other projects to run more smoothly as you get further down the road.
+But how will it function in your project?

 avatar